Fred Trueman: The great Test bowler: 1957 to 1964

-In 1960, Vic Wilson having succeeded the retired Burnet as captain, Yorkshire won the Championship again but Kilburn wrote that they did so "without laying any pretensions to being an outstanding side".
+In 1960, Vic Wilson having succeeded the retired Burnet as captain, Yorkshire won the Championship again but Kilburn wrote that they did so "without laying any pretensions to being an outstanding team".
 Trueman's bowling by then contributed the team's main strength.
 He played in all five Tests that summer against South Africa yet still captured 150 wickets for Yorkshire, sometimes serving as a fast-medium bowler off a shortened run.
 His outstanding performance was taking seven in both innings against Surrey at the Oval.
 Trueman's value to the team was illustrated by them, in Kilburn's words, "having to wait for wickets when he was not in action".
 He made 32 first-class appearances and took 175 wickets, the highest season tally of his entire career, at the outstanding average of 13.98.
 Yorkshire's team in 1960 was mostly drawn from Binks, Jack Birkenshaw, Bolus, Close, Cowan, Illingworth, Padgett, Mel Ryan, Sharpe, Stott, Taylor, Trueman and the Wilsons.

 The 1960 Test series against South Africa was the first time Trueman and Statham bowled together throughout and Arlott wrote that they "virtually won that Test rubber".
 England won the first three Tests and, in these, Trueman and Statham shared 39 wickets.
 Their final tallies were Statham 27 and Trueman 25.
 In its summary of the series, Wisden said that the South African batsmen did not come up to expectations because they could not handle Statham and Trueman.

 Trueman played in the first four Tests against Australia in 1961 and, although he effectively won the third Test for England, they failed to regain the Ashes.
 Wisden said that the third Test, played at Headingley, should be remembered as "Trueman's Match" because "two devastating spells by him caused Australia to collapse".
 He took eleven wickets in the match for 88 runs, his best performance in Test cricket to date, and England won by eight wickets with two days to spare.
 Yorkshire finished second in the County Championship behind Hampshire, who won the title for the first time.
 Playfair said the Yorkshire team were looking distinctly jaded in the closing matches.
 Trueman and Illingworth were the outstanding bowlers for Yorkshire, both taking over 120 wickets in county matches.